dtcenter/MET/met/docs/Users_Guide/config_options.rst

 The "climo_cdf" dictionary specifies how the the climatological mean ("climo_mean") and standard deviation ("climo_stdev") data are used to evaluate model performance relative to where the observation value falls within the climatological distribution.
-This dictionary consists of 3
+This dictionary consists of the following entries:
-entries:

 (1)
     The "cdf_bins" entry defines the climatological bins either as an integer